adamkoy/presto-geth-node/README.md

   - Prometheus scrapes Geth and the workload
   - Grafana ships with a pre‑wired dashboard
 - **Terraform** (`main.tf`, `variables.tf`)
-  - Provisions an EKS cluster and node group
+  - Provisions an EKS cluster and managed node group in AWS
-  - Installs the EBS CSI driver via an addon + IRSA
+  - Installs the EBS CSI driver via an addon + IRSA so Geth can use EBS volumes

 There is also a thin orchestration script:

 - **`deploy.sh`**
   - `kind` path: create a local Kind cluster and install the three Helm charts
-  - `eks` path: run Terraform to stand up EKS, then install the same charts
+  - `eks` path: run Terraform to create/update the EKS cluster (and addons), then install the same charts

 ---